North Korea seeks military ‘equilibrium’ with US

-SEOUL, Sept 16 — North Korea said today it was seeking military “equilibrium” with the United States as leader Kim Jong-un vowed to complete Pyongyang’s nuclear programme.
+SEOUL, Sept 17 — North Korea said yesterday it was bent on nothing less than military “equilibrium” with arch-enemy the United States with a full nuclear arsenal, forcing UN powers into fresh crisis talks.

-North Korea successfully fired a Hwasong-12 intermediate-range ballistic missile over Japan yesterday, responding to a new round of UN sanctions over its sixth nuclear test with its furthest-ever missile flight.
+Kim Jong-un successfully fired a Hwasong-12 intermediate-range ballistic missile over Japan on Friday, responding to the latest round of UN embargos over its sixth nuclear test with its furthest-ever missile flight.

+The UN Security Council, which has condemned the launch as “highly provocative,” will hold a new ministerial-level meeting Thursday on the proliferation of weapons of mass destruction, focused on enforcing sanctions on Kim’s regime, diplomats said.

+North Korea’s young leader said Friday’s launch had increased the North’s “combat power of the nuclear force”.

 Kim said the country was close to the goal of completing its nuclear ambitions and should use all power at its disposal to finish the task, saying it had “nearly reached the terminal”, KCNA reported.

-The young leader said yesterday’s launch had increased the North’s “combat power of the nuclear force”.

-“We should clearly show the big power chauvinists how our state attain the goal of completing its nuclear force despite their limitless sanctions and blockade,” Kim said, according to KCNA.
+“We should clearly show the big power chauvinists how our state attains the goal of completing its nuclear force despite their limitless sanctions and blockade,” Kim said, according to KCNA.

+The Security Council this week imposed a new raft of sanctions on Pyongyang, slapping an export ban on textiles, freezing work permits to North Korean guest workers and placing a cap on oil supplies.

+But the impact of those sanctions depends largely on whether China, Pyongyang’s ally and main economic partner, will fully implement them and on Russia, which is hosting tens of thousands of North Korean workers.

+The United States called for Thursday’s meeting of the Security Council, to be held during the annual General Assembly gathering of world leaders at the UN.

-The UN Security Council condemned yesterday’s launch as “highly provocative” and US President Donald Trump scheduled talks with the leaders of Japan and South Korea to address the crisis.
+President Donald Trump will also meet the leaders of Japan and South Korea on the sidelines of the General Assembly to address the crisis.

 ‘Imminent threat’

-Seoul’s defence ministry said it probably travelled around 3,700 kilometres and reached a maximum altitude of 770 kilometres.
+Seoul’s defence ministry said it probably travelled around 3,700 kilometres (2,300 miles) and reached a maximum altitude of 770 kilometres.

-Video broadcast by the North’s Korean Central TV showed a missile blasting off from a mobile transport vehicle and shots of it soaring through clouds.

 North Korea’s official party newspaper Rodong Sinmun allocated half its coverage to pictures of the launch.